-Nonetheless, the MBC represents a remarka-

-The muddy waters of the Yellow River merge with the Bohai Sea in Shandong province.
-The phenomenon occurs annually between July and October as China's second longest river floods.
-Photo courtesy of Shandong Provincial Department of Culture and Tourism ble achievement in a short period and portends further progress in the near future.
+Nonetheless, the MBC represents a remarkable achievement in a short period and portends further progress in the near future.
 The differences between Korea/Northeast Asia and this region are obvious.
 Yet, the number of states (eight versus 46), diversity of culture and size, existence of serious inter-state and domestic conflicts, and the combination of mountainous terrain and fragmenting habitat on a land bridge surrounded by ocean has parallels with the Korean Peninsula in Northeast Asia that are worth close comparative study.